konacloud/kona.js/Getting Started.md

 #Building your first app

-A very common mobile app back-end usually involved this steps (not in a particular order):
+A very common mobile app back-end usually involves these steps:

 1. Define what data are you going to store (design your data models)
 2. Code your APIs which will be called from your app